 Many experts recommend continuing to read aloud with children even as they grow into graphic novels or chapter books.
 Allyn recommends these three discussion strategies to boost your child’s reading comprehension during stories.

-1. Discuss: Don’t just read the story or comment on it — talk about it together!
+1. Talk About the Story Together: Don’t just read the story or comment on it — talk about it together!
 “It’s helpful to encourage conversation, because it helps readers deepen their understanding of the text,” says Allyn.
 Express your own thoughts as you’re reading and find out what your child thinks about the story, too.

-3. Reflect: At the end of the story, encourage your child to think about what you’ve read together.
+3. Reflect on the Best Parts: At the end of the story, encourage your child to think about what you’ve read together.
 “I might say, ‘Reflect on your favorite page and why that feels important to you now that you’ve heard the whole story,’” says Allyn.

 Following these tips will make a big difference in how your child thinks about and understands a book.